 To Serve Humanity

-The series of three short films captures the insights and conversation among participants of a Baha’i Youth Conference as they explore some of the themes that are central to the process of community building.
-The words “God is the helper of those souls whose aim is to serve humanity and whose efforts and endeavours are devoted to the good and betterment of all mankind”, inspire the hearts of many youth, who are collectively striving to translate their aspirations into reality.
+The series of three short films captures the insights and conversation among participants of a Bahá’í Youth Conference as they explore some of the themes that are central to the process of community building.

-Light to the World and Dawn of the Light give an interesting up-to-date overview of this independent world religion which celebrated the bicentenary of Baha’u’llah, its founder’s, birth on October 22nd 2017 and will celebrate a second bicentenary on October 27th this year of the Báb, the Martyr Herald of Baha’u’llah.
+Light to the World and Dawn of the Light give an interesting up-to-date overview of this independent world religion which celebrated the bicentenary of Bahá’u’lláh, its founder’s, birth on October 22nd 2017 and celebrated a second bicentenary on October 27th 2019 of the birth of The Báb, the Martyr Herald of Bahá’u’lláh.